 Community service is now considered an essential element of preparation for college admission.
 College admissions officers love stories in which teens perform selfless acts.
 But one of the paradoxes of modern secondary school life is that many teens are motivated to do service only because of a perceived “requirement,” whether explicit or implied, to add this service to your resume.
 This prompt specifically wants you to tell a story in which your primary motivation was the “greater good.”
 Admissions officers would like to see this dedication to service for the sake of service—not as a check box to tick on the way to college.

 One of the most common and often least effective topics for this essay is service you rendered as part of a school trip, mission trip, or international experience organized by others to make it easy for you to do community service.
 In order for these experiences to work well, you must demonstrate your own motivations.
 Why was this organized trip the best way for you to improve the lives of others, and how can you prove that the “greater good” was the impetus for your participation in this experience?

 Challenges and Rewards

 Not every attempt to improve the lives of others actually works out as intended.
 Sometimes the contributor encounters stumbling blocks.
 Sometimes they even fail miserably.
 This prompt invites you to evaluate your actions, and to reflect upon how well you actually were able to serve the “greater good.”
-Keep in mind that sometimes we gain the most through our mistakes, so there is no harm (and sometimes great benefit) in assessing your actions honestly and forthrightly.
+Keep in mind that sometimes we gain the most through our mistakes.
+And, so there is no harm (and sometimes great benefit) in assessing your actions honestly and forthrightly.
 But if your contributions clearly and unequivocally improved the lives of others, by all means take credit for your successes.

 Educational consultant and admissions expert